tototomate123/tuwunel/docs/development.md

 the Matrix room for discussions about it beforehand.

-The primary inspiration for this design was apart of hot reloadable development, to support "conduwuit as a library" where specific parts can simply be swapped out.
+The primary inspiration for this design was apart of hot reloadable development, to support "Tuwunel as a library" where specific parts can simply be swapped out.
 There is evidence Conduit wanted to go this route too as `axum` is technically an optional feature in Conduit, and can be compiled without the binary or axum library for handling inbound web requests; but it was never completed or worked.